San Martiño: History

+Humans have inhabited the Cíes Islands since the Paleolithic era.
 The island had a Celtic settlement (Castro) on the hill in the middle of the island.
 This settlement is called "Cova dos Mouros" by the local people.

 During the Middle Ages there was a Benedictine convent that lasted until the 15th century, Maria Vizoso being its last prioress.

-It was a fertile, well-cultivated soil.
-Nowadays it is the island with the most forest mass (eucalyptus) in all of Europe.
+The island has fertile, well-cultivated soil.
+It is currently the island with the most forest mass (eucalyptus) in all of Europe.
+In 1980 the Cíes Islands gained national park status, and in 2002 the Spanish Parliament established the Land and Marine National Park of the Atlantic Islands, which includes all three islands.